lightscalar/pyro/README.md

 ## Introduction

 PYRO is an opinionated framework for quickly building Web APIs using Flask.
-It requries a Mongo database, a Flask web server, and that's about it.
+It requires a Mongo database, a Flask web server, and that's about it.
 The goal is to provide a clean API for basic CRUD functionality, while serving up RESTFUL routes with minimal configuration.
 YMMV.